thibautherremans/flowerstore_archi/readme.md

 ## Explanation

 At the moment we coded basic endpoints such as GET, POST, PUT and DELETE, in both "stores" and "flowers".
+We also used mapping, Dto's.

 ## TODO